Fix Cursor Composer Losing Context in Large Monorepos

 Step 2: Shrink the working directory

 Cursor → File → Open Folder → pick apps/web, not the monorepo root.
-Retrieval surface shrinks to a single package and cross-pollination basically stops.
+Cursor then treats that subfolder as the project root and indexes only within it, so the retrieval surface and the index shrink to a single package and cross-package pollution basically stops.
+This is the official monorepo recommendation when the full repo is too unwieldy to index well.

 This is the customer-facing web app.